 The 1980s saw a madonna-resurgence of sorts, beginning with Madonna ‘Queen of Peace’ which was the first new madonna design issued by the post-1950s studio.
 It is 7.5” high and was issued at $185 for the white bisque and $235 for the color version.
 This is one of the few sculptures that seem to have been fairly regularly dated by hand, in paint, along with the signature – a very nonstandard practice for Cybis.
 Some of them are dated 1980 and others are dated 1981.
 There is no difference between the examples, and I’ve never seen any that were marked with any other year.
 Both colorways were retired in 1982 at their issue prices.

 This is probably one of the most confusing re-issues that Cybis has ever done.
 Introduced in 1981 under the name Madonna Angelica, this is actually the same Queen of Angels shown in the 1950s overview — – it’s the original 6.75” high mold, but now it is not mounted on a wood base.
-It comes in both white and color, just as the original Queen of Angels did.
-Priced at $295 by 1984, the Cybis site currently shows the white at $699 and the color at $799.
+It was available in both white and color, just as the original Queen of Angels was.
+This piece was priced at $295 in 1984.

 Misidentification can easily arise because of this absence of a wood base, because the original Queen of Angels was attached to the base only by a toggle bolt and thus it is potentially removeable.
 The height of both busts is exactly the same (6.75”) which is problematic unless you notice one thing: Madonna Angelica has a lace-patterned “shirt” whereas the one worn by the Queen of Angels is plain.